oanguenot/JSONgle/README.md

 };
 ```

-The transport wrapper is in fact a function that embeds your own transport (here socket.io) and that returns an object with 2 properties `in` and `out`:
+The transport wrapper is in fact a function that embeds the transport used (here socket.io) and that returns an object with 2 properties `in` and `out`:

 -   **in**: This property which is a function is used when receiving a message from your transport layer to give it back to **JSONgle** when it should be.
 Here, we listen to the event name `jsongle` and we execute the callback given with the message received.

 -   **out**: This property which is a function too is used when **JSONgle** needs to send a message using your transport layer.
 This function is called by **JSONgle** with the message to send as an argument.
-Just taken the message and send it using your transport layer.
+Just take the message and send it using your transport layer.

-In that previous sample, the `transport` parameter is in fact an instance of **Socket.IO**. `transport.on` and `transport.emit` are function from **Socket.IO**.
+In that previous sample, the `transport` parameter is in fact an instance of **Socket.IO**. `transport.on` and `transport.emit` are functions offered by **Socket.IO**.

 _Note_: If your transport layer allows to use custom event name, it is better to send all the **JSONgle** messages in a separate queue to avoid mixing them with your own events.